basedCRM/NFT-Minting-Dapp/README.md

 You will need to create a .env file, and run some commands in hardhat to compile | deploy | verify the contract on etherscan.

+The .env files store the variables that are called in the deploy.js script and referred to in hardhat.config file.

+These will store your Alchemy API Key for goerli [create a project there], as well as your private key for your deployer wallet, and your etherscan API key.

 .:.

 This style of minter is one where someone calls a Mint() and then there is a sequence for the tokenURI -- which is the address of the .json file listed above.

+The json file gets attached to that NFT, and there is a max number of NFTs that can be minted in the set, using a mint price which is set both in the contract, and also in the mainmint.js component.

+This is set for a collection of 69 NFTs.